-As of March 31, 2014 and September 30, 2013, Cabot had \$17 million and \$5 million, respectively, reserved for environmental matters, substantially all of which is accounted for on an undiscounted basis.
-These matters mainly relate to closed sites.
-During the three months ended March 31, 2014, additional information related to required environmental actions became available, resulting in the recognition of a \$13 million liability as the cost of these actions became probable and estimable.
-These reserves represent Cabot's best estimates of the probable costs likely to be incurred at those sites where costs are reasonably estimable based on its analysis of the extent of clean up required, alternative clean-up methods available, abilities of other responsible parties to contribute and its interpretation of laws and regulations applicable to each site.
-Cash payments related to these environmental matters were \$1 million in the first six months of both fiscal 2014 and 2013.
+As of June 30, 2014 and September 30, 2013, Cabot had \$17 million and \$5 million, respectively, reserved for environmental matters, substantially all of which is accounted for on an undiscounted basis.
+Cabot recorded a \$13 million charge in the second quarter of fiscal 2014.
+These environmental matters mainly relate to closed sites.
+These reserves represent Cabot's best estimates of the probable costs to be incurred at those sites where costs are reasonably estimable based on its analysis of the extent of clean up required, alternative clean-up methods available, abilities of other responsible parties to contribute and its interpretation of laws and regulations applicable to each site.
+Cash payments related to these environmental matters were \$2 million in the first nine months of both fiscal 2014 and 2013.
 Cabot reviews the adequacy of the reserves as circumstances change at individual sites and adjusts the reserves as appropriate.
 Almost all of Cabot's reserves relate to environmental issues that are mature and have been investigated and studied and, in many cases, are subject to agreed upon remediation plans.
 However, depending on the results of future testing, changes in risk assessment practices, remediation techniques and regulatory requirements, newly discovered conditions, and other factors, it is reasonably possible that the Company could incur additional costs in excess of environmental reserves currently recorded.
 Management estimates, based on the latest available information, that any such future environmental remediation costs that are reasonably possible to be in excess of amounts already recorded would be immaterial to the Company's consolidated financial statements.